-The proposed amendment to the Food Standards Code is consistent with the section 10 objectives of the Australia New Zealand Food Authority Act 1991 and the conclusions of the regulatory impact assessment.
+- the proposed amendment to the Food Standards Code is consistent with the section 10 objectives of the Australia New Zealand Food Authority Act 1991; and - a regulation impact assessment process has been undertaken that also fulfils the requirement in New Zealand for an assessment of compliance costs.
+The process concluded that the amendment to the Food Standards Code is necessary, cost effective and of net benefit to both food producers and consumers.